NovaDevelopmentTeam/glados_voice_shift/README.md

 **Disclaimer: This script was written years ago.
 It is extremely dirty.
 I did not plan to open source this but am doing so anyway due to repeated requests over the years.
 Use with care and caution.** Risk of sanity loss ahead.

-This is the script that powers the Windows/Melodyne GUI automation side of the [GLaDOS voice generator].
+This is the script that powers the Windows/Melodyne GUI automation side of the [GLaDOS voice generator] (dead website, will replace it).

 It is extremely dirty and extremely brittle.
 It will assume the following (list may not be exhaustive):